robertkrimen/terst/README.markdown

 ```
 IsErr compares two values (got & expect) and returns nil if the comparison is
 true, an ErrFail if the comparison is false, or an ErrInvalid if the comparison
 is invalid.
-IsErr also takes an optional argument, an operator, that changes how
+IsErr also takes an optional argument, a comparator, that changes
-the comparison is made.
+how the comparison is made.

 #### func  Terst